WebOfTrustInfo/rwot7-toronto/draft-documents/ipld_did_documents.md

 ## IPLD

-IPLD uses an abstract model for linking data via cryptographic hashes, which enables the ability to traverse this link to the referenced data via path `"/"` notation.
+IPLD uses an abstract model for linking data via cryptographic hashes, which enables link traversal to the referenced data via path `"/"` notation.
 This path notation has its roots in the Linux [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).
 A link in IPLD is represented in JSON as a "link object" and uses the path syntax `"/"` as the key to the object that is followed by the CID of the link.

 For example:
 ```
 { "/" : "zdpuAmoZixxJjvosviGeYcqduzDhSwGV2bL6ZTTXo1hbEJHfq" }
 ```

-This syntax for repsenting linked data can be expanded and used for other JSON structures.
-For instance, building on this example we can leverage JSON-LD sematics by inserting a `@context` to our IPLD object and apply the above as a link that resolves to the JSON-LD document that describes the attributes for our IPLD object.
+This syntax for representing linked data can be expanded and used for other JSON structures.
+For instance, building on this example we can leverage JSON-LD semantics by inserting a `@context` to our IPLD object and apply the above as a link that resolves to the JSON-LD document that describes the attributes for our IPLD object.

 ```
 { "@context" :